PythonCharmers/CoursePreparation/what_to_expect.md

 - reference documentation on Pytohn and the 3rd-party packages covered in the course
 - sample datasets

+### Post-course assistance

+We are happy to offer answers to questions in the weeks following the training course, to ensure that you can make progress immediately with using Python for real work.
+We also offer formal consulting for direction and support with code and team architecture, building web services and data analytics tools, and providing further customised training in specific tools.

+### Certificate of completion

+We will provide you a certificate if you complete the course and successfully answer the majority of the exercise questions.

 ## Questions?

 You are welcome to contact us if you have any questions prior to your training